nvda-es/devguides_translation/original_docs/MakingAnOfficialRelease.md

 ## Release candidates (pre-release)
 * Ensure it is safe to release an RC.
-  - Looking at recent issues filed, specifically looking for those with `P1`, `crash` or `appcrash` labels.
+  - Looking at recent issues filed, specifically looking for those with `p1`, `bug/crash` or `bug/app-crash` labels.
 * Check for PRs against `rc`, this is more likely after the first RC release.
   - Use [search on PR page `is:pr is:open base:rc`](https://github.com/nvaccess/nvda/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Aopen+base%3Arc)
   - Look for any PRs based on `rc`, and review and approve/merge or reject them.